vbookshelf/Thumb-Drive-App-Concept/README.md

 - HuggingFace could become an app store for free self-contained open source offline AI apps.
 The infrastructure already exists as HuggingFace Datasets.

-- The Python interpreter also needs to be included in the bundle for the TDA to truly operate offline.
+- The Python interpreter and the wheels for all packages, also need to be included in the bundle for the TDA to truly operate offline.

 <br>